 My journey to becoming a Pixar animator started with an interest in art; I studied to be a graphics artist and worked in advertising for about five years.
 During my Masters of Animation in New York City, I came across a course on computer animation.

-I grew up watching animation as a kid in the Philippines and I loved it.
+I grew up watching animation as a kid in Guam and I loved it.
 I guess I had a knack for it too because the reel from my Masters got me hired at Pixar.
 Toy Story had just been released at the time and I just remember getting blown away by their work.

 I never imagined I would find myself in a company like Pixar!
 Working on Dory in Finding Nemo made my career because it taught me to mime the motivation of what makes this character alive; she had a real quirky persona.